getodk/governance/README.md

 In the case of changes proposed by an existing Committer, an additional Committer is required for review.

-Consensus should be sought if there is disagreement between multiple Committers around a particular modification.
-Committers may opt to elevate significant or controversial modifications or modifications that have not found consensus to the TSC for discussion.
-In the absence of consensus on the TSC, Get ODK Inc. has final say.
+Committers should elevate significant or controversial modifications to the TSC for discussion.
+The TSC should seek to achieve consensus on the question and offer its recommendation.

+As Get ODK Inc. has commit access and controls the release process for all tools, it effectively has final say on any code changes.
+The above procedures are designed to foster a collaborative, community-oriented process, and should be followed in most cases.

+## Roadmap

+A "project roadmap" is the plan of upcoming changes to a project's code.
+In ODK projects, the Get ODK Inc. and the TSC collaborate to set the roadmap.
+Suitability of items for the roadmap is determined by community need and the availability of resources to support development.

+As stated above, anybody may submit a pull request against any of the repositories.
+The change approval section above covers how such pull requests may be approved.
+It should be noted, though, that major changes to the project stand a much better chance of being accepted if they are on the roadmap and/or if Get ODK Inc. and the TSC have agreed in advance they are a good fit for the project and that the chosen design and implementation stategy are suitable.

 ## Tools